Earned Income Tax Credit (EITC)

 How can I claim EITC?

-You must file a Federal tax return in order to claim EITC and a State tax return to claim Cal EITC.
-Even if you do not owe any tax or are not required to file taxes, you must file your tax return and claim EITC in order to ask for a EITC tax refund.
-Learn more about how to claim EITC, please visit the IRS site .
+You must file a federal tax return in order to claim EITC and a State tax return to claim Cal EITC.
+Even if you do not owe any tax or are not required to file taxes, you must file your tax return and claim EITC in order to ask for an EITC tax refund.
+Learn more about how to claim EITC, please visit the IRS site.

 Get credit going back 3 years